 DJ Lee Or is just such a head spinner.
 He's a cat who's content to stick to his tech-house, no matter what sort of prevailing winds might blow down the strip.

-But as singular as is Lee Or's spinning, he boasts a worldliness acquired during a stint couch-surfing across Europe.
-There he held up in locales as big and bustling as Lisbon and Hamburg, in addition to more off-beaten burgs such as Cadiz, Spain ("the oldest continuously inhabited city in the Iberian Peninsula") and Trondheim, Norway (that country's capital — till 1217!).
+But as singular as is Lee Or's spinning, he boasts a worldliness acquired during a bout couchsurfing across Europe.
+There, he held up in locales as big and as bustling as Lisbon and Hamburg, in addition to more off-beaten burgs like Cadiz, Spain ("the oldest continuously-inhabited city in the Iberian Peninsula") and Trondheim, Norway (that country's capital -- till 1217!).

-In other words, Lee Or has a sense of time, place, and history, which makes his devotion to the new and the now all the more remarkable.
-He cites the likes of minimal techno icons Ritchie Hawtin, Sven Vath, and Guy Gerber as influences.
-But one still gets the impression Lee Or is just as inspired by the tracks that he lists as his favorites, which range from Frenchman Paul Ritch's more electro-styled "Messene," to the Solomun's much more house-flavored "The Way Back."
+In other words, Lee Or's got a sense of time, of place, and of history, which makes his devotion to the new and the now all the more remarkable.
+Lee Or cites the likes of minimal techno icons Ritchie Hawtin, Sven Vath, and Guy Gerber as influences.
+But one still gets the impression that Lee Or's just as inspired by the tracks that he lists as his favorites, which range from Frenchman Paul Ritch 's more electro-styled "Messene," to the Solomun's much more house-flavored "The Way Back."